ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ## Event Handlers

 `CKEditor` React component allows to bind any event handler to the editor via properties that starts with `on`.
-The `on` is followed by the name of the event with capitalized first letter, e.g. event handler for `change` event would be written as `onChange`:
+The `on` is followed by the name of the event with capitalized first letter, e.g. event handler for {@linkapi CKEDITOR.editor.change `change` event} would be written as `onChange`:

 ```jsx
 <CKEditor